Kimskogfelter/Dala-signal-konsult-ab/README.md

 #### Header and navigation bar/menu

  - The header is at the top of the website and contains the logo and the navigation bar/menu.
 For screens bigger then 768px you can see all the different navigation menus at the top at the right side of the header logo.
- - Users can easy find the websites different pages through the navigation menu where you can go to the Safari Gallery, Booking Page or Contact Us page.
+ - Users can easy find the websites different pages through the navigation menu where they can go to the Safari Gallery, Booking Page or Contact Us page.
  - The logo in the top left corner of the navigation bar is also a link to the home page.
  - The user can see both the logo and navigation menu easy because of the color scheme of darkgreen and white